pyodide/pyodide/docs/project/roadmap.md

 See issues {issue}`1470` and {issue}`1100`.

+## Streamline workflow for bundling a project with Pyodide

 ## Update SciPy to a more recent version

 SciPy is a cornerstone of scientific computing in Python.
 It's a challenging